On Conformal Transformation with Multiple Scalar Fields and Geometric Property of Field Space with Einstein-like Solutions: Structure of The Field Space

-It is modest to ask whether the geometry of field space is conformally flat, $\mathcal{G}_{JK}(\varphi ^I) \propto \delta_{JK}$.
-In such cases, the kinetic terms are quasi-canonical.
 As we have learned from Riemannian geometry, manifolds with $N\leq 3$ are always conformally flat.
 But for $N > 3$ it is no longer true and conformal flatness is determined by the Weyl tensor, which is defined as

 If $\mathcal{C}_{ijkl}=0$, the field space is conformally flat.
 To compute $\mathcal{C}_{ijkl}$ in the cases of our interest, we conformally transform $\mathcal{G}_{i j}$ into

 and calculate the corresponding $\hat{\mathcal{R}}_{ijkl}, \hat{\mathcal{R}}_{ij}, \hat{\mathcal{R}}$ and $\hat{\mathcal{C}}_{ijkl}$.
 The relation $\hat{\mathcal{C}}^i{}_{jkl} = \mathcal{C}^i{}_{jkl}$ enables us to reach the condition that the field space with metric $\mathcal{G}_{i j}$ is conformally flat if $\hat{\mathcal{C}}_{ijkl}=0$.